 PART 1: THE HISTORY OF THE CORPORATION AND THE GRADUAL LOSS OF HUMAN CONTROL

 The original summoning of the corporation can be traced back hundreds of years, but it was only with our last iteration of it that we gave up control over it.
-In the 1950s, corporations were still understood as having special legal privileges only because they served the public good.
+In the 1950s, corporations were still understood as having special legal privileges granted by the state only because they served the public good.
 Unlike a small business run merely for the sake of the proprietor’s profit, corporations were viewed as servants of the stakeholders (employees, customers, and the general public).

 Corporation: a company authorized to act as a single entity (legally considered a person) and recognized as such by the law.
 From the Latin “in corpore,” meaning in body, in substance.